pact-foundation/pact-php/README.md

 ## Versions

+Master and the 4.X tags are accompany changes in PHPUnit 7.X which requires a PHP 7.1 or higher.
+Thus, 4.X drops support for PHP 7.0.

-Master and the 3.X tags are a major breaking change to the 2.X versions.
+The 3.X tags are a major breaking change to the 2.X versions.
 To be similar to the rest of the Pact ecosystem, Pact-PHP migrated to leverage the Ruby backend.
 This mirrors the .Net, JS, Python, and Go implementations.

 If you wish to stick with the 2.X implementation, you can continue to pull from the [latest 2.X.X tag](https://github.com/pact-foundation/pact-php/tree/2.2.1).